ustun/emacs-friends/README.md

 # Usage

-This will provide a few helpers to open the current file and directory in VIM, Sublime, IntelliJ etc.
+This will provide a few helpers to open the current file and directory in various programs like VIM, Sublime, IntelliJ etc.

 `M-x uo-vim-file`
 `M-x uo-sublime-directory`

+This is helpful to test the current HTML file in various browsers too:

+`M-x uo-firefox-file` `M-x uo-chrome-file`

+Also useful to email the current file and directory via Mail.app

+`M-x uo-mail-file`

+`M-x uo-mail-directory`

 etc.